malejandrasalgado/sql-challenge/README.md

 1. Analise the CSV files answering the following questions:

 - Is the employee number id (emp_no) unique?
-- What is the date of the data? is this the data that is neeed to answere the questions of the project
+- What is the date of the data? is this the data that is required to answer the questions of the project
 - How many rows each file has and take note so when the information is imported to SQL this will be a check point
 - What is the format of the cells - (number, date, text, etc.)